Germany has lowered VAT – this has perks for you too! All products have already been reduced in price.

-Yamaha XV 125 Virago – Louis special conversion
+Yamaha XV 125 Virago – Louis Special Custom Bike

 The project of a group of Louis apprentices has proven than even a baroque Yamaha mini chopper can form a super basis for a custom bike: they converted the XV 125 into a unique drag racer.

 On the workshop hoist stood a Yamaha XV 125 Virago, largely unmodified, fitted out with a baroque sissy bar and, both optically and technically, in far from top condition.
 Is it possible to take this as the basis to design a roadworthy, individual bike which is also stylish and attractive?
 Our small team of ambitious retail apprentices took on the challenge with enthusiasm.

 The Louis youngsters had free rein when it came to implementing their ideas.
 The only condition was that the conversion had to be completed in five days and could not cost more than €2016.
 After a brief debate, the young customisers decided to aim for a vintage look, with a large amount of antique patina.
 However, under no circumstances did they want it to turn out as a chopper, but rather something like a racer.
 A bold plan!

 Before the re-design, the little Virago had to be restored to roadworthiness.
 The chain set and the brake pads had to be replaced, the carburettor had to be cleaned and reassembled with new seals and float needle valve, the brittle intake rubber had to be replaced and a new battery had to be installed.
 A motor oil change on the old XV motor was overdue, and finally a fresh spark plug, along with a spark plug cable, made sure it was once more alive and kicking with its four-stroke melody.
 There were of course a whole load of other parts which had to be cleaned, derusted or relubricated in the process.